You may worry about seeing those black lines under your nails. It can be caused due to poor hygiene and dirty fingernails.

 Baking Soda for Black Line on Nail

-Baking soda can be very effective in removing black lines from nails caused due to fungal infection as it contains antifungal and antibacterial properties.
+Baking soda can be very effective in removing black lines from nails caused due to fungal infections as it contains antifungal and antibacterial properties.

 Mix ¼ cup of baking soda with water and 1 cup of apple cider vinegar.
 Soak your fingers in this mixture for 15 minutes and then pat your nails dry.